-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
+A crypto guide must provide reviews of all of the crypto exchanges out there, so that you can find the right one for you.
 This review of PrimeXBT consists of four parts: general information, fees, deposit methods and security.

-PrimeXBT is an exchange registered in the Seychelles.
-Out of the exchanges listed in our Cryptocurrency Exchange List, only a few others have their registration there (e.g. BitMEX, BaseFEX, Remitano, DigiFinex, BitForex and Huobi).
-However, the cryptocurrency market is truly global in its nature and as such the locality of the exchanges doesn’t matter that much to the users.
+PrimeXBT is a crypto exchange registered in the Seychelles.
+Out of the exchanges listed in our Exchange List, only a few others have their registration there (e.g. BitMEX, BaseFEX, Remitano, DigiFinex, BitForex and Huobi).
+However, the crypto market is truly global in its nature and as such the locality of the exchanges doesn’t matter that much to the users.

 PrimeXBT is a cryptocurrency derivatives exchange.
 That means that you can essentially choose between two things: going long or going short.
 Going long means that you bet that a particular cryptocurrency will go up in price, and going short means that you bet that a particular cryptocurrency will go down in price.
 See more about the nature of this type of trading below under Leveraged Trading.

 The exchange emphasizes a number of advantages with its platform on its website.
 For one, you can create an account here anonymously and the exchange requires no personal information.
 Also, the exchange has a multilevel security system which they argue is industry-leading.
 You can also do leveraged trading with up to 100x (more on that below).